Uniform Relocation Assistance and Real Property Acquisition Act (1970)

 The Uniform Relocation Assistance and Real Property Acquisition Policies Act (1970) ("URA") was passed by the U.S. federal government in 1970.
 It was intended to ensure fair compensation and assistance for those whose property was compulsorily acquired for public use under eminent domain law.
-Similar provisions have been introduced by most of the individual States.
+Similar provisions have been introduced by most of the individual states.

 History and purpose

 Constitutional rights and pre-URA programs

 The Fifth Amendment's Takings clause does not provide for the compensation of relocation expenses if the government takes a citizen's property.
 Therefore, until 1962, citizens displaced by a federal project were guaranteed just compensation for the property taken by the government, but had no legal right or benefit for the expenses they paid to relocate.

 Prior to the URA's passing, starting in 1962, the federal government acted under two separate legislative programs to handle relocation caused by urban blight renewal and federal highway expansion.
-In addition to these programs, several federal agencies, such as the Federal Aeronatuics Administration, had their own compensation regulations for compensating displaced individuals.
+In addition to these programs, several federal agencies, such as the Federal Aeronautics Administration, had their own compensation regulations for compensating displaced individuals.
 However, all benefits from these programs were quite small.

 To provide better benefits to displaced individuals and to make the treatment of those individuals more uniform, Congress passed the URA in 1970 which abrogated the existing patchwork scheme of relocation assistance.

 In the Act, Congress declared its purpose in enacting the URA to be the establishment of:A uniform policy for the fair and equitable treatment of persons displaced as a result of Federal and federally assisted programs in order that such persons shall not suffer disproportionate injuries as a result of programs designed for the benefit of the public as a whole.